 Why Us

-First to develop Karnataka’s micro solar park for SME.
+First to develop Karnataka’s Modular Solar Park for SMB.

 Our Clients